-I, Amy Acton, MD, MPH, Director of the Ohio Department of Health (ODH), pursuant to the authority granted to me in R.C.
-3701.13 to have supervision "of all matters relating to the preservation of the life and health of the people... [and] to make special orders ... for preventing the spread of contagious or infectious diseases" ORDER the following to prevent the spread of COVID-19 in the State of Ohio:
+I, Amy Acton, MD, MPH, Director of the Ohio Department of Health (ODH), pursuant to the authority granted to me in in R.C.
+3701.17(B)(4) to release protected information when necessary, based on an evaluation of relevant information, to avert or mitigate a clear threat to an individual or to the public health; R.C.
+3701.13 to "make special orders... for preventing the spread of contagious or infectious diseases"; and R.C.
+3701.14 to "investigate or make inquiry as to the cause of disease or illness, including contagious, infectious, epidemic, pandemic, or endemic conditions, and take prompt action to control and suppress it" Order the following: